Best Commenting Systems for Websites That You Can Self-Host

 We do have a guide on deploying Talkyard with Docker.
 Feel free to check it out.

-Commento is an open source commenting system that you can easily self-host.
-It is cleand and lightweight with just 15 KB of additional weight to your webpage.
+Comentario is an open source commenting system that you can easily self-host with Docker.
+It is clean and lightweight, with just 20 KB of additional weight to your webpage.

 Utterances